jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_sessions.md

 ## Request Granted Memory

-Has the memory allocated/requested by a SQL query to execute been granted?
+Number of pages allocated to the execution of a query on the request.

 ### Total CPU